 diagnosis, mitigation, treatment, cure, and prevention of disease in human

 • Dosage forms are means by which the drug molecules (API) are delivered to

 site of action within the body to produce optimum desired effect and

-• Dosage forms is also called as a unit doses which are pharmaceutical
+• Dosage forms are also called as unit doses which are pharmaceutical

 drug products in the form in which they are marketed for use, with a specific

 mixture of active ingredients and inactive components (excipients), in a

 particular configuration such as a capsule shell, tablet etc